 His favourite book, he admits, is probably still 'Somewhere Else', the first one he wrote.
 It probably shows his style as well as anything he's written.
 Like all the great writers, his stories are not obsessed with monster fish caught and lost.
 Instead, he's fascinating by being in interesting places with fascinating people.

 He has a very sharp eye for the offbeat, especially for dialogue that really puts you in that situation, and it's done with a wry sense of humour.
 Here's an example.
 He's been skunked on the New Brunswick's Miramichi, day after day, when another angler comes in with a 32lb salmon, a huge fish for the river.

-Charles's most recent work, ‘Silt Road - The Story of a Lost River’ explores the layers of history that make a place, told through the history of a small chalkstream and the men whose lives the river shaped.
+In 2014 he published ‘Silt Road - The Story of a Lost River’, which explores the layers of history that make a place, told through the history of a small chalkstream and the men whose lives the river shaped.

 True, almost all his writing is about various aspects of fly-fishing.
 But there are very few who do so with such verve.